-- 1. Title: Females and males in labor market - 2.
-Title: Labor market returns on investment in human and social capital - 3.
-Title: Labor market situation of different social groups - 4.
+- 1. Title: Females and males in labor market - 3.
+Title: Financing policy of the organizations in 2.
+Title: Labor market returns on investment in human and social capital - 4.
+Title: International economic mechanisms and 3.
+Title: Labor market situation of different social groups - 5.
+Title: Interpreting frameworks of social 4.
 Title: Local characteristics of economic activity and employment